quale-quest/sql-mvc/doc/Tutorial_basic_1.md

 ##Step three

-Now we see there are some operations that we are likely to be reused in the future on other views, so it is best we move some them a controller.
+Now we see there are some operations that are likely to be reused in the future on other views, so it is best if we move some of them to a controller.
 The controllers are centralised repository of operations that can be performed on the model,

 ```